glmontano/aiml_notes/Introduction to Neural Networks.md

 Another thing to note is that $\eta$ is specific to the dimension being optimized ($w$).
 There will be a different $eta$ for each dimension, as previously stated.

 AdaGrad works well for stochastic gradient descent on convex surfaces.
 However, should it be applied on complex non-convex surfaces, then AdaGrad's performance decreases.
+Furthermore, there is the risk that with many iterations the learning rate apporaches zero, and no further learning is initiated.
+At the worst case - no local minima is reached.

 ## RMSProp

-RMSPropr is another method, and superior to AdaGrad in complex non-convex surfaces.
+RMSProp is another method, and superior to AdaGrad in complex non-convex surfaces.
 It acknowledges that the adaptive nature of the earning rate is too aggresive.
-Instead of working with sum of squares - it utilises the moving average.
+That is, it solves the vanishing gradient problem.
+Instead of working with sum of squares - it uses the exponetnially decaying running average, or the weighted average of gradients in the denominator.
 Formulating this

 $$w^{n} = w^{n-1} - \eta\frac{\eta}{\sqrt{s^{n}} + \varepsilon}g^{n},$$

 where $$s^{n} = ps^{n-1}+(1-p)(g^{n})^{2}.$$

+$p$ isthe moving average parameter, and default value of `0.9` may be used.
+This means that 90% of divider will some from the recent $s^{n-1}$, and 10% from $(g^{n})^{2}$.

-In this case, there is an exponetial moving average of the gradient squares.
-The last $s$ has the highest, and the weights on the gradients decreases with the number of iterations.
+The last $s$ has the highest weight, and the weights on the gradients decreases with the number of iterations.
+If the expectation is that the gradients decreases with iterations, then the previous gradients have a higher weight then the prompt, weighted those smaller gradients less.

 ## Adam

-Adam stans for Adaptive Moments.
+Adam stans for Adaptive Moment Estimation.
 It considers two main characteristics.
 First the RMSProp, and specifically the decaying nature of $s$ that affects the learning rate.
 Second, it works with momentum to reduce the risk of landing on a local minimum.

 In summary `Adam = (RMSProp) + (SGD with Momentum)`.
 This is considered the most useful deep learning technique, and has been around since 2014.
+This is infused in the equation via

+$$w^{n} = w^{n-1} - \eta\frac{\eta}{\sqrt{s^{n}} + \varepsilon}\left(\gamma g^{n} + (1-\gamma)g^{n-1}\right),$$

+where $$s^{n} = ps^{n-1}+(1-p)(g^{n})^{2}.$$ The scaler in the numerator, if you will, has a momentum factor, and the momentum parameter in $\gamma$.

 ## Caveat of Adam